dijasila/GPAW/doc/documentation/parallel_runs/parallel_runs.rst

   python script.py --dry-run=8

-The output will contain also the estimated required RAM memory per process.
+The output will contain also the "Calculator" RAM Memory estimate per process.

 In order to start parallel calculation, you need to know the command for starting parallel processes.
 This command might contain